Word Meanings - COBBLESTONE - Book Publishers vocabulary database

 A paver. - PAVEMENT

 That with which anythingis paved; a floor or covering of solid material, laid so as to make a hard and convenient surface for travel; a paved road or sidewalk; a decorative interior floor of tiles or colored bricks.
-The riches of heaven's pavement, - IMPAVE
+The riches of heaven's pavement, - PITCHSTONE

 A fossil echinus of the genus Cannulus; -- so called from its supposed resemblance to a cap. - NOTOTHERIUM